ga4gh-discovery/data-connect/SEARCHSPEC.md

 # Appendix A: SQL Grammar

-ANTLR grammar for GA4GH Search (based on PrestoSQL v.
+ANTLR grammar for Data Connect (based on PrestoSQL v.
 323, ASL 2.0 license), with the DML and DDL parts removed:

 ```
-grammar Ga4ghSearch;
+grammar Ga4ghData Connect;

 tokens {
     DELIMITER